 To prepare for your appointment, see the topic Making the Most of Your Appointment.

-Because treatable thyroid problems sometimes cause PMS-like symptoms, you may have a thyroid-stimulating hormone (TSH) blood test to make sure that your thyroid gland is working properly.
+Treatable thyroid problems sometimes cause symptoms like those of PMS.
+So you may have a thyroid-stimulating hormone (TSH) blood test to make sure that your thyroid gland is working properly.

-If you still have moderate to severe symptoms after two or three cycles of healthy lifestyle and home treatment measures, talk your health professional about further treatment options.
+If you still have moderate to severe symptoms after two or three cycles of home treatment measures, talk your doctor about further treatment options.
 These may include taking selective serotonin reuptake inhibitor (SSRI) antidepressants or low-estrogen birth control pills.
 For more information, see Medications.

-You cannot prevent premenstrual syndrome (PMS), but you can take measures to reduce your risk of having severe premenstrual symptoms by:
+You can't prevent PMS.
+But there are things you can do to reduce your chances of having severe symptoms.

 For more information about birth control pills and progestin, see the topic Birth Control.

-In the past, some women with premenstrual dysphoric disorder (PMDD), the severe form of premenstrual syndrome, were treated with surgical removal of the ovaries (oophorectomy) and the uterus (hysterectomy).
-Without functioning ovaries, a woman's body doesn't make eggs, estrogen, and progesterone and no longer has a menstrual cycle.
+In the past, some women with premenstrual dysphoric disorder (PMDD), the severe form of PMS, had surgery to remove the ovaries (oophorectomy) and the uterus (hysterectomy).
+Without ovaries, a woman no longer has a menstrual cycle.

 Surgical removal of the ovaries for PMDD is highly controversial and rarely done.
 It is only considered if a woman meets all of the following criteria:

-Although oophorectomy ends premenstrual symptoms, it also leads to early menopause and perimenopausal symptoms that tend to be more severe than those of natural menopause.
-Early menopause also increases the risk of osteoporosis because low estrogen leads to bone density loss.
-Because of this, women with no ovaries are advised to take estrogen (HRT or ERT) at least until menopausal age to protect against bone loss.
+Removing the ovaries leads to early menopause, and the symptoms tend to be more severe than those of natural menopause.
+Early menopause also increases the risk of osteoporosis, because low estrogen leads to loss of bone density.

 Surgery also has risks related to the procedure or anesthesia.
 For more information, see the topic Hysterectomy.